ShivamGupta987/COMPLETE-AI-RESUME-BUILDER/README.md

 AI-Generated Content: The Gemini API fetches tailored job descriptions to enhance resume sections.

-Customization: Users can edit and preview the resume in real-time.
+Customization: Edit and preview resumes in real-time.

 Download & Share: Resumes can be downloaded as PDFs or shared via a link.

 Project Demo

 Visit the live demo: AI Resume Builder

 Future Enhancements